Deflection

 What is the definition of deflection in conversation?

 The definition of the word deflection in conversations is a psychological defense in which someone blames you for something they are at fault for.
 This defense mechanism may look like you bringing up that a person hurt your feelings.
-A deflective person would say, “Well maybe you’re too sensitive,” or, “It’s not my fault you are insecure.”
+A so-called deflective person might say, “Well maybe you’re too sensitive,” or, “It’s not my fault you are insecure.”
 Deflection can be incredibly hurtful, and deflecting is not one of the positive defense mechanisms.

 Is deflection defined as a defense mechanism?